intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 the distribution of information, in order to give adequate control to each entity over the collaboration or information sharing.

-A corollary of this principle is that the sender needs to agree to sending the information.
-Or that the requester for an action needs to agree to make a request; it should not be an implicit decision by the receiver that information was sent or a request was made, just because a packet happened to be formed in a particular way.
+The sender needs to agree to sending the information.
+Any passing of information or request for an action needs to be explicit, and use protocol mechanisms that are designed for the purpose.
+Merely sending a particular kind of packet to a destination should not be interpreted as an implicit agreement.

 At the same time, the recipient of information or the target of a request should agree to wishing to receive the information.
 It